wmde/wikibase-release-pipeline/example/README.md

 ## Running a Wikibase instance

-To run a single Wikibase instance run and you should be able to reach it on port 80.
+To run a single Wikibase instance one port 80 run the command:

 ```
 docker-compose up